ichthuss/opti_init/README.md

-# Opti_init &mdash; efficient and comprehensive MCU peripheral configuration library
+# Opti_init &mdash; library for efficient and comprehensive MCU peripheral configuration
 When doing peripheral configuration on MCU, you often need to do several settings that are logically separated but belong to one register.
 In C, you may do it with either efficient but messy code: